MammothMCII/MammothMCIICenterStage18203/README.md

 ```

-In autonomous we discovered that there is one spot where the pixel can reliably be placed from a heigt and not bounce out of its intended position
+In autonomous we discovered that there is one spot where the pixel can reliably be placed from a height and not bounce out of its intended position